 For me, the quintessential film noir is Charles Laughton's "Night of the Hunter" (1955), which is so goddamned black that Nick Cave must have loved every minute of it.
 And Robert Mitchum, the unsung hophead of the '50s, plays the evil preacher expresses this opaque strength, insuperable amorality, and that voice which stops you where you stand.
 The latter has been in a few others prototypical film noirs, such as "Out of the Past" (1947) and "Angel Face" (1952).
 I suggest the former before the latter.

-Beyond this diversion, I write now because it seems to me that such a teen film noir has been created--and an exemplary one at that.
+seems to me that such a teen film noir has been created--and an exemplary one at that.
 "Brick" (2005), starring the dubitable Joseph Gordon-Levitt.
 I saw this about a year ago, but noticed it showing this afternoon.
 The story revolves around a brick, but is full of the quick, understated dialogue and the clever yet ill-fated narrator that makes a film like this good.
 At first the dialogue almost seems contrived.
 But then you don't know why everyone else doesn't talk this way.
 I mean, it's about the dramas of high school kids, but with a center of gravity, unlike "Clueless" (1995) which finds it too late.
 And it dispenses with the convenient fiction of how real life still remains at a distance, but without submitting "reality" to plainness.
 Although I have doubts that J. G-L. will ever amount to anything else, here he excels.

 By way of conclusion, kudos Heather.
 Your imagination has found its way into reality (albeit not via Tom Cruise, Rebecca deMornay and don't forget Joe Pantoliano).